Central State Museum of Kazakhstan: History

 In 1920, according to the decree of the Kazakh government, the Kazakh Central Regional Museum was established.
 At that time the collection of the Orenburg Governor's Museum was partially transferred to the educational Central Regional Museum.

-In 1929, due to the transfer of the Central Regional Museum to Almaty, the Kazakh Central Regional Museum was folded.
+Following the transfer of the Central Regional Museum to Almaty in 1929, the Kazakh Central Regional Museum was dissolved.

-In the 1930s in the city of Orenburg at the Neplyuev Military School was organized "Museum of the Orenburg Territory".
+In the 1930s, the Neplyuev Military School in Orenburg was organized as the "Museum of the Orenburg Territory".
 Later the collection of the Museum of the Orenburg region and the collection of the Zhetysuysky (Semirechensk) regional museum were included in the museum fund.

 In 1931 the museum was located in the building of the former cathedral in Almaty.
-In 1941 the collection of the Republican antireligious museum was included in the basis of the fund.
+In 1941 the collection of the Republican antireligious museum was included in the fund.

-In 1985 was built a modern building, which now houses the Central State Museum of Kazakhstan.
+In 1985, a modern building was built, which now houses the Central State Museum of Kazakhstan.
 The museum complex includes the largest restoration center in Kazakhstan, which works to restore works of art.

 In 2005, the museum received the official status of a research organization, which gives an opportunity to conduct historical expeditions and expand the scope of the organization's activities.
 Since 2006, the museum has participated in the international event "Night of Museums".

 In 2015, there was an initiative to change the museum's activities into a Cultural Center, which should include a change in the exposition.
 The proposal was related to the possible transition of the museum from state to municipal ownership.